leeandher/leander.xyz/src/pages/notes/Advanced React & GraphQL/3 - Client Side GraphQL.md

 This works great for smaller queries or applications, but unfortunately, if the query uses parameters, they must be specified in this declaration.
 You can programmatically declare all of them, sure, but then if you have hundreds of pages, that's hundreds of pages that the client has to resolve all at once.

 Unfortunately, there's no better way to handle cache invalidation in this scenario, since it's currently being worked on by the Apollo team.
-Oh, and I didn't even mention manually writing to and rewriting the cache as done above because that's not a recommmended solution to anyone encountering this problem.
+Oh, and I didn't even mention manually writing to and rewriting the cache as done above because that's not a recommended solution to anyone encountering this problem.